google/assetMG/README.md

 ```
 * Once the app is deployed, you should see the url to access it.
 * Alternatively, run "gcloud app browse" to open your app or get the URL.
-* Don't forget to whitelist the URL for your credentials (see OAuth2 steps to create client-id/client-secret for a web app)
+* Before using the app, add the app's URL to the Authorized JavaScript origins for your OAuth2 client. (see OAuth2 steps to create client-id/client-secret for a web app)
+* In your OAuth consent screen, make sure that User Type is set to "internal" to restrict access to only users in your organization.
+For extra security, you can set up firewalls to make the app accessible only from specific IP adresses.
+[Firewalls for AppEngine](https://cloud.google.com/appengine/docs/standard/python3/creating-firewalls)

 #### Running the app
 After a setup script completes all you need to do is run a "run" script from within AssetMG folder: